 Ms. Losonci is recognised as a leading individual by Chambers Europe (2021) and Chambers Global (2022).
 In previous editions of the guide, clients say she “really knows her stuff,” and “she is very approachable, a pleasure to work with, and very collaborative.”
 She is “praised for her ‘very good commercial business sense’” and is noted for her “depth of experience working on deals involving Russia.”
-Named a Next Generation Partner by The Legal 500 UK (2022) for her work in emerging markets, Ms. Losonci has received praise for her “incredible knowledge.”
+Named a Next Generation Partner by The Legal 500 UK (2023) for her work in emerging markets, Ms. Losonci has received praise for her “incredible knowledge.”
 She is also recommended by IFLR1000 (2022).

 She is the author of a number of articles including “UK Proposals to Reform Listing Rules to Attract SPACs and Technology Companies,” Harvard Law School Forum on Corporate Governance (May, 2021); “Debevoise Discusses When to Disclose a European Deal,” The CLS Blue Sky Blog (May, 2019); “EU Advises Businesses to Ramp Up Brexit Preparations,” Debevoise Client Update (July, 2018); “Debevoise On Brexit: The ‘No-Deal Deal’,” The Columbia Law School Blue Sky Blog (February, 2018); “Debevoise & Plimpton Discusses FCA’s Reforms To UK’s IPO Process,” The Columbia Law School Blue Sky Blog (November, 2017); “The Market Abuse Regulation: Practical Tips for Compliance with the New Regime,” Debevoise Client Update (August, 2016); “Brexit: So What Happens Next?”
 CEE Legal Matters (July, 2016); and “The Cost of Compliance,” Mining Journal (April, 2016).